evakdev/phabview/README.md

 ### 4. Setup Notifiable Users

-Phabby is designed to notify in DMs.
+PhabView is designed to notify in DMs.
 If you want all of your users to receive phabricator updates, set `NOTIFY_ANY_USER` to `True`

 Otherwise, you can go with an opt-in method an add interested users' usernames in `NOTIFIABLE_USERS` env like this: